kubernetes/kubernetes/cluster/gce/gci/README.md

     'image' should be used to specify the image.

-  * To integrate continuously with other container related technologies like runc, containerd, docker and kubernertes, the latest LTS or stable images are preferred. 'image_family' should be used to specify the image.
+  * To integrate continuously with other container related technologies like runc, containerd, docker and kubernetes, the latest LTS or stable images are preferred. 'image_family' should be used to specify the image.